ddj231/Handel/README.md

 A **beat** is any whole number followed by the letter 'b'

-All together, here some example durations:
+All together, here are some example durations:

 ```
 for 1b